Gold in tight range as investors brace for U.S. inflation data

 Gold prices flitted in a tight range on Thursday as market participants maintained a cautious stance ahead of a key U.S. inflation reading that could influence the size of the Federal Reserve's next interest rate hike.

-Although traditionally considered an inflation hedge, rising interest rates to combat high prices have reduced bullion's appeal since the metal yields no interest.
+Although traditionally considered an inflation hedge, interest rate hikes to combat soaring prices have reduced bullion's appeal since it yields no interest.

 "Inflation is going to remain very sticky for a while and will keep gold under pressure ...
 In the near-term, trading range for gold prices will be $1,620 to $1,740" said Edward Meir, an analyst with ED&F Man Capital Markets.